taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 title: 'Token Authentication Using Guardian In Phoenix'
 publishedAt: '2022-07-10'
 author: 'Tayte Stokes'
-excerpt: 'How to implement a token based authentication system in a Phoenix REST API using Guardian'
+excerpt: 'How to implement a token based authentication system in a Phoenix API using Guardian'
 featured: true
 ---